Hezekiah-Sacayanan/PRO-Future-Engineers-2026/README.md

 ## 2.1 Power Management System

 A centralized power system supplies energy to the EV3 brick, motors, sensors, and vision system.
-The power configuration was designed to provide stable operation throughout an entire competition run while minimizing electrical noise and voltage fluctuations.
+This provides a stable operation throughout an entire competition run while minimizing electrical noise and voltage fluctuations.

 ### 2.1.1 EV3 Power Distribution

 The EV3 brick serves as the main controller of the robot and provides power to the EV3-based components, including the servo motor, ultrasonic sensors, and gyro sensor.
-Stable power distribution is important because the robot must operate continuously and reliably during autonomous runs.

-Proper cable management and power routing were implemented to reduce interference and make the system easier to maintain and troubleshoot.
+Proper cable management were implemented to reduce interference and make the system easier to maintain and troubleshoot.

 [EV3 power distribution photo to be inserted here]